sander76/aio_wx_widgets/README.md

 - Two way Property binding from controller properties to the view.
 - Add widgets using context managers.
-- Margins and alignment of items
+- Proper Margins and alignment of items

 ## Installation